Virtual Machines for Controls Programming

 I used to use a single OS for Controls Programming.
 This was somewhat comforting because I only had to worry about my laptop and its OS.
 If that was working, I was good to go.
 However, I eventually got tired of having so many programs start-up when I booted my laptop.

 If you have Microsoft Office installed (which could be the case because it has a lot of uses besides programming – email, documents, etc.) along with a bunch of Rockwell Automation software and then try to add InTouch Wonderware, you could have some issues.
 Namely, your PC could slow way down and be filled with junk that you don’t necessarily want running each time you boot.

 On top of that, you might need GPProEX for your next project.
-Or you might need an old Modicon editing software package.
+Or you might need an old Modicon editing software package from Schneider Electric.
 What if the software you need only runs well on Win7 (like Rockwell Automation’s Logix 5000 v26.03 for example)?
 Then what do you do if your primary laptop is running Win10?
 I decided to use Virtual Machines for Controls Programming.